 - Upselling: A technique to offer customers an opportunity to upgrade a purchase or to buy a more expensive version of a product to maximize the value of the purchase for the seller. (“Would you like to buy a 5-pack instead of a 3-pack for only $0.59 extra?”)

 - Urchin Tracking Module (UTM): The format used by Google to track your unique URLs

 - User Experience (UX): A fundamental principle of web design that “Focuses on having a deep understanding of users, what they need, what they value, their abilities, and also their limitations.
-It also takes into account the business goals and objectives of the group managing the project.
+It also takes into account the business goals and objectives of the group or person who will become a project manager.
 UX best practices promote improving the quality of the user’s interaction with and perceptions of your product and any related services.”

 - User Interface (UI): In the context of website design, UI is what is displayed to a user on the front end.
 Factors to consider in UI design are color, font, images, animations, interactivity, and more.